-- The content, adequacy and implementation of a detailed site investigation (contaminated land), including:

-- a) site sampling, and

-- b) laboratory analysis, and

-- c) risk assessment.

-- The need for, contents, adequacy and implementation of a remedial action plan, site management plan, validation report and an ongoing site management plan, prepared by a suitably qualified and experienced practitioner, in accordance with Contaminated Land Management Guidelines No. 1: Reporting on Contaminated Sites in New Zealand (Ministry for the Environment, 2011).

-- 3) The need for a financial bond.
+- 1) The content, adequacy and implementation of a detailed site investigation (contaminated land), including: - a) site sampling, and - b) laboratory analysis, and - c) risk assessment. - 2) The need for, contents, adequacy and implementation of a remedial action plan, site management plan, validation report and an ongoing site management plan, prepared by a suitably qualified and experienced practitioner, in accordance with Contaminated Land Management Guidelines No. 1: Reporting on Contaminated Sites in New Zealand (Ministry for the Environment, 2011). - 3) The need for a financial bond to secure ongoing performance of conditions relating to: - a) remedial restoration or maintenance work, and - b) ongoing monitoring of long-term effects having regard to factors including the: